Our Board of Directors

 DOERS AND DOOR OPENERS

-Directors are responsible for organizational governance, policy development, and assuring that the necessary resources—such as funds, staff, and professional expertise—are available to accomplish Broads’ mission.
+Directors are responsible for organizational governance and vision, policy development, and assuring that the necessary resources—such as funds, staff, and professional expertise—are available to accomplish Broads’ mission.

 We welcome all skills and backgrounds, from all parts of the country.
-Currently, we are looking for skills in conservation policy, media and communications, strategic actions and governance issues, and fundraising—as well as candidates from outside of Colorado.
+Currently, we are looking for skills in leadership & management, legal, strategic governance, financial management, fundraising (including campaign planning and implementation), environmental sciences, grassroots advocacy/activism, wilderness management, public land agencies, and Broadband leadership.

 This is a volunteer position that carries the benefits of Broad camaraderie and the satisfaction of knowing you are at the heart of Broads’ critical wild land protection work.